 This quite neatly sums up the toxic people trait of blame.
 It’s never their fault – it’s always yours, or their kid’s, or society’s fault.

-People who are toxic seem completely unable to accept their portion of blame at any level.
-Taking responsibility for their own actions is beyond anybody who exhibits toxic people traits, to the point of them coming up with the most outrageous lies to cover for their own behaviour.
+People who are toxic seem completely unable to accept their portion of the blame at any level.
+Taking responsibility for their own actions is beyond anybody who exhibits toxic traits, to the point of them coming up with the most outrageous lies to cover for their own behaviour.

 If you are in any way near to or close to a toxic person, you will be the person they blame for everything that goes wrong, even, and most especially, if it was their own stupidity that caused it.